loreanvictor/tmplr/README.md

     eval: 'https://github.com/{{ env.USER | snake_case }}/{{ filesystem.rootdir }}.git'
 ```

 You can optionally pass a list of commands as the _steps_ property.
-These are usually (but not necessarily) some [read](#read)
+These are usually (but not necessarily) some [read](#read)s
-commands to fetch further values required for the evaluation.
+to fetch further values required for the evaluation.
 Note that these commands only get executed if the _Eval Expression_
 itself is evaluated.

 ```yml